-The Parent/Guardian will:
+The parent/guardian will:

-- attend a Kindergarten information session, where possible and as appropriate - complete parent/guardian questionnaires and provide all relevant and requested information to school personnel about the student's history and individual needs which could impact on learning - communicate regularly with school personnel and alert staff to any changes in the student's development that may impact on learning

-- participate in case conferences, if required - provide informed consent, as appropriate, for school staff to speak with other professionals also working with the student - participate in the development of an Individual Education Plan, if required - arrange for updated vision/hearing/medical/Occupational Therapist/Physiotherapist, etc.assessments, as appropriate
+- attend a Kindergarten information session, where possible and as appropriate, - complete parent/guardian questionnaires and provide all relevant and requested information to school personnel about the student's history and individual needs which could impact on learning, - communicate regularly with school personnel and alert staff to any changes in the student's development that may impact on learning, - participate in case conferences, if required, - provide informed consent, as appropriate, for school staff to speak with other professionals also working with the student, - participate in the development of an IEP, if required - arrange for updated vision/hearing/medical/occupational, and therapist/physiotherapist, etc. assessments, as appropriate.